 As the official representation of Switzerland, the Embassy covers all matters concerning diplomatic relations between the two countries.
 It represents Swiss interests in the areas of political, economic, financial and legal affairs, as well as science, education and culture.

-Swiss travellers and residents of Switzerland still in Peru
+Embassy of Switzerland in Peru

 Swiss nationals living in Peru

 The embassy continues to operate, but communications are via email email@example.com or by phone +51 264 03 05.
-There is no service to the public at the moment (only for emergencies).

 Due to the current situation, mail delays and difficulties in contacting the competent authorities, the Swiss Compensation Fund in Geneva (SAK/CSC/CSC) accepts the sending of temporary life certificates by e-mail to the following address: firstname.lastname@example.org.
 These can be confirmed by the participants by means of their signature (no official stamp).